gtech-mulearn/Top-100-Coders/profile/amalcp@mulearn.md

 ### About Me

 > I'm a Frontent Developer with a passion for creating innovative web applications.
-I have a deep understanding of the full web development , from concept and design to coding and deployment.
+I have a deep understanding of the full web development , from concept and design to coding and deployment.I have been organizer and mentor in some of the hackatons .
 I am proficient in `Javascript`, `Python`,`TypeScript` and a variety of frameworks, such as Django, Vite and React.
 I have experience working with databases such as MySQL and MongoDB

 ---